RenderKit/oidn/doc/api.md

 `Data`      `weights`       *optional* trained model weights blob

-`Int`       `maxMemoryMB`           -1 if set to >= 0, an attempt will be made to limit the memory
+`Int`       `maxMemoryMB`           -1 if set to >= 0, a request is made to limit the memory usage
-                                       usage below the specified amount in megabytes at the potential cost of slower performance but actual memory usage may be higher (the target may not be achievable or the device may not support this feature at all); otherwise memory usage will be limited to an unspecified device-dependent amount
+                                       below the specified amount in megabytes at the potential cost of slower performance, but actual memory usage may be higher (the target may not be achievable or there may be additional allocations beyond the control of the library); otherwise, memory usage will be limited to an unspecified device-dependent amount; in both cases, filters on the same device share almost all of their allocated memory to minimize total memory usage

 `Int`       `tileAlignment` *constant* when manually denoising in tiles, the tile size and offsets
                                        should be multiples of this amount of pixels to avoid